Power of Attorney

 What is a Power of Attorney?

-A Power of Attorney is a document that appoints another person (your Attorney) to make decisions on your behalf and to manage your affairs.
-There are two strands to a Power of Attorney - Continuing (financial) and Welfare.
-It is usually recommended that both are put in place at the same time in order to ensure all eventualities are covered.
+This is a document which appoints another person (your Attorney) to make decisions on your behalf and manage your affairs.
+There are two parts to a Power of Attorney – financial (referred to as ‘Continuing’) and welfare.
+You can choose to put in place only one or the other, but we would recommend covering both so that all eventualities are provided for.

-These welfare powers could only be used if a medical professional were to certify that you no longer have the capability to make these decisions for yourself.
-The Attorney, with your authority, can use the financial powers any time after the document is in place.
+The welfare powers can only be used if a doctor certifies you are no longer capable of making those decisions yourself.
+The Attorney, with your authority, can use the financial powers anytime after the document is in place (unless specified otherwise).

 Who should you appoint?

-The main point to stress is that you must have absolute trust in those appointed as they will have the power to make many important decisions and act as if they were you for a number of purposes.
-It is recommended that you consider appointing more than one Attorney, so they can all assume the role, or with someone appointed as a substitute who can step in should the first named person be unable to act.
+You must absolutely trust those appointed as they will be able to make a number of important decisions on your behalf.
+You should consider appointing more than one Attorney so they can all assume the role, or have someone as a substitute who can step in should the first named person be unable to act.

 Are safeguards in place?

-What happens if there is no Power of Attorney?
+What happens if someone is not able to grant a Power of Attorney?